instill-ai/instill-core/README.md

 Note that this may take a while due to the big size of the Triton server image.

 ### Run the samples to trigger an object detection pipeline
 We provide sample codes on how to build and trigger an object detection pipeline.
-Run it with the local VDP.
+Run it with the local VDP:

 ```bash
 cd examples-go